sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 # Centrality Meausres

-Centrality measure or metrics are the
+Centrality measure or metrics are the ways to understand networks graph, like Lighting network.

+This is an attemnpt to define
 # Files

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**